lightning/bolts/02-peer-protocol.md

     the `update_fulfill_htlc`, so the effects of `update_fulfill_htlc` are not completely reversed.
   - upon reconnection:
-    - if a channel is in an error state,
+    - if a channel is in an error state:
       - SHOULD retransmit the error packet and ignore any other packets for that channel.
     - otherwise:
       - MUST transmit `channel_reestablish` for each channel.
-      - MUST wait for to receive the other node's `channel_reestablish` message before sending any other messages for that channel.
+      - MUST wait to receive the other node's `channel_reestablish` message before sending any other messages for that channel.

 The sending node: